 Great coaches are patient.
 Their job is to help you clarify what needs to happen next, but they wait for you to take those actions.
 And of course, they hold your feet to the fire on your goals.
 A great coach lives by one rule: You already have the fundamental ingredient to transform your business—the ability to change how you relate to it.

 Curiosity and courage from your coach

 A great coach has curiosity and courage in equal measure.
 They use their curiosity to look at every corner of your business to find the root cause for why things are stuck or stagnating.
 A great coach asks the right questions in the right moments—something they can only do if they have the training and experience.
-And a great business coach has the courage to be honest with you.
-They understand that you need to hear the truth—even if it stings a bit—or pause and reflect before you jump into action.
+And a great business coach has the courage to be honest with you: They understand that you need to hear the truth (even if it stings a bit), or have you pause and reflect before you jump into action.